codefellows/seattle-code-javascript-401d42/class-29/README.md

 #### Describe and Define

+- Reducers
-- `props.children`
+- Actions
-- Composition vs Iteration
+- Dispatching
-- Routing to swap content
-- Routing to change page

 #### Execute

-- Implement React Routing via `<BrowserRouter />`
-  - Page Level
-  - Component Swapping
+- Manage state using a reducer with the `useReducer()` hook in a functional component

 ## Today's Outline